ttvchrisklar/game/README.md

 # game
-my game
+My Game

-This is my text baisd rpg game i acsept any feed back or sujestions to my game if any.
+This is my text based rpg game I accept any feed-back or suggestions to my game if any.

-if you want to test it downlode the game and lanche the html file and then play, and if you encounter a bug send me an issue report whit the log line of the error and ill look at it as soon as i can.
+If you want to test it download the game and launch the html file and then play, and if you encounter a bug send me an issue report whit the log line of the error and ill look at it as soon as I can.